emjin/ucsc-pynome/README.md

 ## Installation

 ### Mac OS Users
-If encounter a "liftOver can’t be opened because the identity of the developer cannot be confirmed", run the ['setup script'](/ucscpynome/setup.sh) before running any code.
+If you encounter a "liftOver can’t be opened because the identity of the developer cannot be confirmed", run the ['setup script'](/ucscpynome/setup.sh) before running any code.

 ### Other platforms
 Go to http://hgdownload.soe.ucsc.edu/admin/exe/ and download the binary for your running platform.
 Replace the liftOver executable in ucscpynome with the downloaded one and run `chmod +x liftOver`.